|Clyde Barrow and Bonnie Parker were both natives of Dallas. Though Clyde, the son of sharecroppers,

 actual gas station, now bricked over and remodeled some.

 |The Kemp calaboose in Kaufman County, where Bonnie spent a long,

 sleepless night after an attempted robbery of a hardware store.

 until he (or she) can be transferred to the county slammer.
 From

-Her mother and her niece and nephew are also buried in the same plot.
+Road.
+Her mother, her niece and her nephew are also buried here.

 family who lived closest to